-The Group has recurring losses, the comprehensive loss for the year ended 31 December 2021 amounted to TRY703 million, while accumulated deficit as of 31 December 2021 amounted to TRY1,737 million.
-The Group generates positive operating cash flows on an annual basis and its cash and cash equivalents as of 31 December 2021 amounts to TRY3,813 million.
-The recurring losses mainly results from increase in operating expenses such as advertising, shipping and payroll expenses of the Group, as well as higher customer discounts in response to slowdown in market growth rate and intensified competition.
+The Group has recurring losses, the comprehensive loss for the year ended 31 December 2022 amounted to TRY1,225 million, while accumulated deficit as of 31 December 2022 amounted to TRY1,726 million.
+The Group generated positive operating cash flows in 2022 financial year and its cash and cash equivalents as of 31 December 2022 amounts to TRY5,266 million.
+The current year loss is mainly results from operational expenses such as advertising, delivery costs and personnel salaries of the Group and intensified competition in 2022.